praveenpotla01/Project-1-Feynn-labs-Trip-planner-using-Streamlit/README.md

 You can install these dependencies using pip:
 **pip install pandas opencage folium streamlit streamlit-folium**

 Once you have installed the dependencies, you can run the places dataset.ipynb notebook to generate the unique_places.csv file.
-Then, you can run the project with run streamlit command to generate user interface which asks user to enter city and days required  then it will produce a Trip schedule shortest path map.
+Then, you can run the project with run streamlit command to generate user interface which asks user to enter city and days required  then it will produce a Trip schedule shortest path map like which day which places to visit.

 ## Example Map image when user selected City=Hyderabad and Days=4